NKS8/Interactive-Web-Visualization/README.md

     * buildChar function is called on selected patientId
     * buildMetaData function is  called on selectedpatientId
 5. init() funciton is called.
+6. Final result is shown above as a screenshot.